libretro/mame/README.md

+# **CDi core for libretro based off libretro-mame** #

+This is a standalone libretro core emulating Philips CD-i machines specially tailored for REG-Linux system.

 # **Notice** #

 Before sending bug reports to the this bug tracker, make sure the bugs are reproducible in the latest standalone release.